shravan097/Algorithm-in-C/README.md

     * Runs on linear time in expectations.
 - **Graph Algorithm**
   * Depth First Search/ Breadth First Search if used Queue
-  * Djikstra Algorithm Implementations
+  * Djikstra Shortest Path

 - **Useful Algorithm**
-  * Rabin-Karp Algorithm.
+  * Rabin-Karp String Match.
 Has better runtime in expectation than naive algorithm.
 KMP Algorithm is even more better than this.